 Keeping Our School Looking It’s Best Is A Mammoth Task!

-Hoover a staggering 13 miles of carpets, in Classrooms, Offices, Corridors and Units
+Hoover a staggering 13 miles of carpets, in Classrooms, Offices, Corridors, unit lounges, bedrooms and stairs

 Clean 30 showers, 10 bathtubs, 4 Parker Baths and 6 Walk In Baths